 We sat with a small crowd in anticipation of the start of the Powhiri (a traditional Maori welcome ceremony).
-While we ignored the rain, we were glad to have a seat under cover.
-A hush fell over the crowd as the NZ nocturnal birds arrived, carried in double crates purpose built by a team of volunteers that included my hubby.
+While we ignored the rain, we were glad to have a seat undercover.
+A hush fell over the crowd as the NZ nocturnal birds arrived, carried in double crates purpose-built by a team of volunteers that included my husband.

-- Genetic diversity is ensured by bringing male and female kiwi birds from different islands.
+- By bringing male and female kiwi birds from different islands, genetic diversity is ensured.

-- Little spotted kiwis are the smallest and second rarest of the five species of kiwi birds.
-Kiwis are endemic to the country and the National bird of New Zealand.
+- Little spotted kiwi are the smallest and second-rarest of the five species of kiwi birds.
+Kiwis are endemic to the country and are the National bird of New Zealand.